Rhinotyphlops lalandei explained

 R. lalandei is a slender, pinkish-grey, blind snake, which has a pointed nose that it uses for burrowing.

-It may attain a maximum snout-vent length (SVL) of 35frac=4NaNfrac=4.
-The scales are arranged in 26-30 rows around the body.
+It may attain a maximum snout-to-vent length (SVL) of 35frac=4NaNfrac=4.
+The dorsal scales are arranged in 26–30 rows around the body.
 There are more than 300 dorsal scales in the vertebral row.[2]

 The nostrils are located below the sharp horizontal cutting edge of the snout.
-The diameter of the body goes 35 to 50 times into the total length.
+The total length (including tail) is 35 to 50 times the diameter of the body.
 The tail is as broad as long, or broader than long, ending in a spine.[3]

 Geographic range